narmitag/narmitag.github.io/content/post/using_kind.md

 ```

-More complex configurations can be defined via a yaml file
+More complex configurations can be defined via a yaml file.
+Full details on the options can be found [here](https://kind.sigs.k8s.io/docs/user/configuration/)

 ## A control plane node and 3 workers